Braverman demands ’emergency legislation’ blocking off ECHR after Rwanda ruling

 Backbenchers on the right of the party are now calling for a drastic overhaul of the UK’s rights and treaties framework, potentially going beyond their previous suggestion of overriding the European Convention of Human Rights (ECHR).

-Other measures to disapply treaties such as the Refugee Convention should now be considered if necessary given the scope of the judgment, the New Conservatives have argued.
+Other moves to disapply treaties such as the Refugee Convention should now be considered if necessary given the scope of the judgment, the New Conservatives have argued.

-Speaking after a meeting of the group with other Tory MPs on Wednesday, co-chair Danny Kruger said: “The Government should immediately announce an intention to do what is necessary to insist on our sovereignty.

-“That means legislation to override the effect of the European court, of the ECHR itself and of other conventions including the Refugee Convention if necessary.”
+Mr Sunak’s strategy is to seek a new treaty with Rwanda that will address the concerns of the Supreme Court and to introduce emergency laws to empower Parliament to “confirm” that Kigali is safe.

+But the measures appear to have failed to appease the group, with co-chairs Danny Kruger and Miriam Cates saying it would need “more than a declaration”.

+“But it will need more than a declaration that Rwanda is safe.
+We can’t wait for ECHR to intervene: we must move now to ensure that this time, finally, there is simply no opportunity for rights-based claims against deportation.

+“The Bill must disapply the Human Rights Act and give effect to the policy *notwithstanding* the ECHR and Refugee Convention.
+It must restate the power of Govt to disregard interim rulings from Strasbourg.”

-Co-chair Miriam Cates did not say whether she maintained full confidence in the PM when asked by journalists.
+Ms Cates earlier did not say whether she maintained full confidence in the PM when asked by journalists after a meeting of the group in Parliament.

 “It’s time for the Government to show real leadership and send them back, same day.
 I think we should ignore the law and send them straight back the same day,” he said.